Help Support the CWG!

 The CWG Prayer Chain Post is a weekly post for members to include their special intentions by adding a comment.
-Happy Easter!
-Jesus Christ is risen!
-The power of prayer and the power of people praying.
-APRIL INTENTION PRAYER The … Continue reading
+Matthew 11:28-30 “Come to me, all you who labor and are burdened, and I will give you rest.
+Take my … Continue reading